-INFORMATION ABOUT AD JLT PERSON INVOLVED IN THE INCIDENT

-Full Name:

-Classroom Name:

-☐ Program Employee Name: ☐ Partner Organization Employee Name: ☐ Visitor/Volunteer Name: □ Vendor Name:

-INFORMATION ABOUT THE INCIDENT

-Date of Incident: Time: Parent Notified?
-Poli Notified?
-DHR tified? ' 🗆 Y 🗀 No

-Location of Incident:

-Description of Incident (what (attach additional sheets if no ecessary) ra rs lead g to the rent , etc Se as specific as possible

-Were there any witnesses to If yes, attach separate sheat Was there media coverage If yes, identify the media of the second seco with names, ado. et and he incident. • he incident.

-Was the individuatinjured?
-Informat known about the ation, sprain, etc.), the part o of the body injured, and any other

-Was medical to aument provi oom □ Other

-REPORTER INFORMATION

-Individual Submitting Report (print name):

-Signature:

-Date Report Submitted:

-Report received by: (Region Director Sig nature) Date
+INFORMATION ABOUT ADI JLT PERSON INVOLVED IN THE INCIDENT Full Name: Classroom Name: ☐ Program Employee Name: ☐ Partner Organization Employee Name: ☐ Visitor/Volunteer Name: Vendor Name: INFORMATION ABOUT THE INCIDENT Date of Incident: Time: Parent Notified Police Notified?
+Location of Incident: , Description of Incident (what (attach additional sheets if ne ecessary) , ra rs leac g to the ren it, etc 3e as specific as possible Were there any witnesses to If yes, attach separate sheat Was there media coverage If yes, identify the media of the second seco with names, ado. re: and the incident: $\square$ Was the individuatinjured?
+Informat in known about the ration, sprain, etc.), the part of the body injured, and any other Was medical to aument provi Room □ Othor REPORTER INFORMATION gent Care 🖵 Emergency F Com d Other Individual Submitting Report Signature: (print riamo).
+Date Report Submitted: Report received by: (Region Director Si gnature) Date

-^{}Region Director should forward a signed copy to the OSR Director.
+\Region Director should forward a signed copy to the OSR Director.